-The Academy Trust also monitors its financial performance using the following key performance indicators:
+The academy trust also monitors its financial performance using the following key performance indicators:

-Staffing costs as a percentage of total revenue income Teaching staff costs as a percentage of total expenditure Supply staff costs as a percentage of total expenditure Premises costs as a percentage of total expenditure (1% to 3%) 7% (5% to 7%)
+- Staffing costs as a percentage of total revenue income - Teaching staff costs as a percentage of total expenditure - Supply staff costs as a percentage of total expenditure - Premises costs as a percentage of total expenditure

 In addition, financial performance is monitored throughout the year against the budget approved by trustees.
-The board of trustees receives monthly information to enable their oversight of the finances of the Academy Trust.
+The board of trustees receives monthly information to enable their oversight of the finances of the academy trust.